n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/If/README.md

 ## Node Reference

-You can choose to split a workflow when any of the specified conditions are met, or only when all the specified conditions are met using the options in the ***Combine*** dropdown list.

-You can also add comparison conditions using the ***Add Condition*** dropdown.
+You can add comparison conditions using the ***Add Condition*** dropdown.
 Conditions can be created based on the data type, the available comparison operations vary for each data type.

 - Boolean
 	- Equal